 I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

-One late summer morning, Florrie Labradoodle and I headed out for our usual daily walk.
-As we wandered along, we noticed a plant growing in a crack in the pavement.
+One late summer morning, Florrie Labradoodle and I headed out towards local fields for our usual daily walk.
+As we wander along through our housing estate towards the fields, we always look at the plants and flowers that are looking spectacular in our neighbours front gardens to get ideas to improve our own display.
+That day we noticed a plant growing in a crack in the pavement.
+It seemed to be growing from between the tarmac and the bricks in a driveway.
 Not only was it growing well, it also had some big yellow flower heads!
-It was a Calendula (otherwise known as “pot marigold” or “common marigold”).
+I took a photo of the plant so I could do some research when we were back at home.
+We found that it was a Calendula (otherwise known as “pot marigold” or “common marigold”).

 South Facing Gardens